 The 2014 Political Environment

+Republicans are on track to pick up between four and seven seats; it is more likely than not that the number will be at the higher end of – and may exceed – that range.
 The current Senate line-up is 53 Democrats, 45 Republicans, and two independents that caucus with Democrats.
 There are 36 Senate races on the ballot in 2014.
 To win the majority, Republicans would have to score a net gain of six seats.
 Democrats are defending 21 of these seats, including six in states that GOP presidential nominee Mitt Romney won easily in 2012, and two more that are in swing states.
-By contrast, Republicans will defend 15 seats, only one of which is in a state that President Obama carried in 2012.
 Republicans have also successfully expanded the playing field of vulnerable Democratic-held seats, increasing their chances of winning the majority.
-Republicans are on track to pick up between four and six seats; it is more likely than not that the number will be at the higher end of – and may exceed – that range.
+Democrats have been limited in their ability to put GOP-held seats in play.

-The current House breakdown is 234 Republicans, 199 Democrats, and two Democratic vacancies.
+The current House breakdown is 233 Republicans, 199 Democrats, and three vacancies.
 Democrats need a net gain of 17 seats to reach a majority in 2014.
 Because the House is well sorted-out, large shifts or a change in partisan control of the House are unlikely.
-In large part because of President Obama's standing and the GOP's midterm turnout advantages, we would estimate a Republican gain of between two and 12 House seats if the election were held today.
+In large part because of President Obama's standing and the GOP's midterm turnout advantages, we would estimate a Republican gain of between four and ten House seats if the election were held today.